Ratibus11/improved-localstorage/README.md

 ## Usage

-This module allow to interact with client's localstorage and store JSON-parsed data, so each entry can contains JSON-like data.
+This module allows to interact with the client's localstorage and store JSON-parsed data, so each entry can contain JSON-like data.

 ### `get(key[, options])`